compbio-UofT/pathways-app/README.md

 Pathways app for MedSavant.

+##Usage instructions

+To use the Pathways plugin, you need to have the MedSavant Client and Server already installed and functional.
+See http://genomesavant.com/p/medsavant/ for details.

+Once you have the Client and Server ready, download MedSavant-App - Pathways-1.0.0.jar from the dist folder of this repository, and put in in your ~/.medsavant/plugins/ directory.

+The next time you log into the MedSavant Client, the icon for Pathway Analysis should be displayed.
+Clicking on that icon will allow you to use the Pathways plugin.

 ##Build instructions

 To build the project from source, you must have NetBeans installed.
 Download the source code, and go into the NetBeans menu to File > Open Project, and then navigate to the downloaded code.
 Select the project in the Project panel, and select Run > Clean and Build.